obrienalaribe/multisig-wallet/README.md

 ```

-### Initializing envs
+#### Initializing envs (optional)
-Initializing the signer set and threshold are optional for local deployment.
-For local testing, the ignition deployment module checks for this and deploys with the test signer accounts with a 2 / 3 signature requirement
+Initializing the signer set and threshold are **optional for local deployment.** For local testing, the ignition deployment module checks for this and deploys with the test signer accounts with a `2/3 signature threshold set`

 ```bash
 INITIAL_SIGNERS="<address_1>,<address_2>"